 Illinois offers faculty and staff the opportunity to add an international component to their course work through short-term study abroad programs.

-If you are interested in leading a program, please visit the faculty and staff section of the Illinois Abroad and Global Exchange website The sections below outline information and resources for faculty and staff leading program abroad.
+If you are interested in leading a program, please visit the Developing a Program page of the Illinois Abroad and Global Exchange website The sections below outline information and resources for faculty and staff leading program abroad.

 Health & Safety Abroad

 Student Health Abroad